Say Goodbye to Wilting Flowers with Little Hottie® Hydrangea

-How to Plant and Grow Little Hottie® Panicle Hydrangea
+How to Grow Little Hottie® Hydrangea

 • Planting: The best time of year to plant a Little Hottie® hydrangea is in the spring or fall, giving the roots time to establish before the onset of extreme hot or cold weather.
 Water deeply immediately after planting.
+Read “How to Water Your Plants” for more information on watering techniques.

 • Soil: Amend the soil with organic matter, such as compost, shredded leaves, or Leaf-gro® to improve drainage and soil fertility.
 Flower color is not affected by the pH of soil.